IzzyLeech/Keep-your-head/README.md

     * Easy for a four letter word
     * Medium for a six letter word
     * Hard for a eight letter word
 * Once the game starts, the player will be shown the base of the guillotine to show that game has started.
-The guillotine will be built upwards from the base given the player the chance to give six incorrect letters before they lose their head, resulting in game over.
+The guillotine will be built upwards from the base given the player the chance to give seven incorrect letters before they lose their head, resulting in game over.
-* The player will have 6 lives and it will be shown by a counter on how many the player has left.
+* The player will have 7 lives and it will be shown by a counter on how many the player has left.
 * The player will win the game if they correctly guess the letter of the word.
 * The player will lose the game if they run out of lives.